Distributed Koopman Learning using Partial Trajectories for Control

 Although Koopman-based methods have been successfully applied to dynamics learning, existing approaches do not directly address scenarios involving large-scale datasets of state–input pairs.
-To overcome this limitation, we propose a consensus-based framework, termed distributed deep Koopman learning using partial trajectories (DDKL-PT), for approximating nonlinear time-invariant systems (NTIS) with linear models to enable applications such as optimal control design.
+To overcome this limitation, we propose a consensus-based framework, termed distributed deep Koopman learning using partial trajectories (DDKL-PT), to approximate nonlinear time-invariant systems (NTIS) with linear models, enabling applications such as optimal control design.
 Unlike centralized block-wise Koopman operator methods \cite{nandanoori2021data, mukherjee2022learning}, which identify a single global operator for all agents in a multi-agent system (MAS), DDKL-PT assigns each agent an offline partial trajectory and enables local dynamics estimation via a deep neural network embedded in the Koopman operator framework.
 Through local communication of the estimated dynamics within neighbors, agents reach consensus on a global Koopman representation without sharing their private trajectory data.
 This distributed approach (i) reduces the computational burden of large-scale learning by distributing the workload across agents, thereby improving scalability, and (ii) preserves data locality and privacy when trajectories are inherently distributed.
-The main contributions are summarized as follows: \begin{itemize} \item We develop a distributed deep Koopman learning algorithm for identifying the dynamics of unknown NTIS when each agent in a MAS has access only to partial state–input trajectories.
-The algorithm ensures consensus across agents on the approximated dynamics without sharing private training data during the learning process. \item We present a model predictive control (MPC) scheme for a surface vehicle performing goal-tracking and station-keeping tasks.
+The main contributions are summarized as follows: \begin{itemize} \item We develop a distributed deep Koopman learning algorithm for identifying the dynamics of unknown NTIS, with each agent in a MAS having access only to partial state–input trajectories.
+The algorithm ensures consensus among agents on the approximated dynamics without sharing private training data during learning. \item We present a model predictive control (MPC) scheme for a surface vehicle that performs goal-tracking and station-keeping tasks.
 The controller integrates the learned Koopman dynamics with known kinematic relations, and simulation results demonstrate that the distributedly learned dynamics are sufficiently accurate for model-based optimal control. \end{itemize} This paper is structured as follows: In Section \ref{problem_setting}, we introduce the problem.
 Section \ref{algrithm} details the proposed distributed algorithm.
 Section \ref{simulation} presents numerical simulations.
 Finally, Section \ref{conclusion} concludes with a summary of the results.